-Tokyo, Munich, and Basking Ridge, NJ - (May 8, 2018) - Daiichi Sankyo Company, Limited (hereafter, Daiichi Sankyo) announces that the pivotal QuANTUM-R phase 3 study of single agent quizartinib met its primary endpoint of significantly prolonging overall survival compared to salvage chemotherapy in patients with relapsed/refractory acute myeloid leukemia (AML) with FLT3-ITD mutations after first-line treatment with or without hematopoietic stem cell transplantation (HSCT).
+The QuANTUM-R presentation will include results demonstrating quizartinib significantly prolongs overall survival compared to salvage chemotherapy in patients with relapsed/refractory acute myeloid leukemia (AML) with FLT3-ITD mutations after first-line treatment with or without hematopoietic stem cell transplantation (HSCT).
 Safety appears consistent with that observed at similar doses in the quizartinib program.
+This presentation at EHA follows the announcement of positive topline results from QuANTUM-R in May 2018.
+Data from QuANTUM-R will be submitted to health authorities for approval consideration.